jokergoo/InteractiveComplexHeatmap/README.md

 shiny::shinyApp(ui, server)
 ```

-You can also put multiple heatmaps in the same shiny app:
+You can also put multiple interactive heatmaps widgets in the same Shiny app:

 ```r
 ht1 = Heatmap(m, col = c("white", "blue"))